 Podcast Recordings and Interviews

-Getting Out of Your Own Head– sharing an experience I had as a therapist in training when my supervisor gave feedback on the affect I had in session and how it was rooted in my own process as a therapist-in-training rather than the client’s experience.
-We talk about making mistakes as a therapist and how transparency with clients about imperfection allows her clients to be more vulnerable in session.
+This podcast shares an experience I had as a therapist-in-training when my supervisor gave me feedback regarding the effect I had during a session.
+They explained how my reaction was based on my own process as a therapist-in-training rather than the client’s experience.
+During this podcast, we talk about making mistakes as a therapist.
+Then, we discuss how transparency and how discussing our own imperfection allows clients to be more vulnerable during counseling.

 A conversation about self-help books and parallels between reading and relationships.

 Family Therapy with Aubrey Jackson

 A conversation about family therapy work, vulnerability, authenticity, and so much more!

 As a clinician, I am not currently accepting new patients.
 But, I am thrilled to say that many of my very talented team of therapists currently have openings.
 I am happy to help you determine who would be a good fit for you, your family, or your child.
 I am always happy to participate in, or host, speaking engagements on a variety of mental health topics.
 Also, I am also offering clinical supervision and consultations to other mental health professionals in the MOCO area.
 Please, contact me to learn more about collaborating and working together.